ianheggie-oaf/scraper_utils/README.md

 Pass a `Collection` or `Array` to `ScraperUtils::RandomizeUtils.randomize_order` to randomize it in production, but receive in as is when testing.

-Use this with the list of records scraped from an index to randomise the requests to be less Bot like.
+Use this with the list of records scraped from an index to randomise any requests for further information to be less Bot like.

 ### Spec setup

 You should enforce sequential mode when testing by adding the following code to `spec/spec_helper.rb` :

 ```
 ScraperUtils::RandomizeUtils.sequential = true